-Apprenticeship – no set requirements but some GCSEs at D or above are often expected.
+Apprenticeship – no set requirements but some GCSEs at D or above (3 or above with new GCSE grading) are often expected.
 You will be employed, earn a wage and work towards a Level 2 qualification.

-Advanced Apprenticeship – usually requires four GCSEs A*- C. You will be employed, earn a wage and work towards a Level 3 qualification.
+Advanced Apprenticeship – usually requires four GCSEs A*- C (9-4 with new GCSE grading).
+You will be employed, earn a wage and work towards a Level 3 qualification.

-Higher Apprenticeships – you will be employed, earn a wage and work towards a Level 4 qualification or higher.
+Higher Apprenticeships – You will be employed, earn a wage and work towards a Level 4 qualification of higher.
 Some Higher Apprenticeships can lead to degree-level study.

-Degree Apprenticeships – require A levels or equivalent allow you to combine practical, workplace training with a university degree.
-Can lead to a Level 6 qualification or higher
+Degree Apprenticeships – require A levels or equivalent and allow you to combine practical, workplace training with a university degree.
+Can lead to a Level 6 qualification or higher.

 Apprenticeships involve being employed full-time and you may be released on certain days to go to college or training may be in the workplace.

-You can search for apprenticeships on www.gov.uk/apply-apprenticeship and apply online.
+You can search for apprenticeships on www.gov.uk/apply-apprenticeship, register and apply online.

 There is also an app called AV Search which you can download from Google Play or iTunes.